 Director & Playwright

-Dr. Adams has been working with youth and young adults to connect faith and theater for eighteen years.
-Directing credits include Puss-in-Boots (2019), Hickscorner (2012, 2001); Life Is a Dream (2012, 2001); A Midsummer Night’s Dream (2005); Commedia dell’Arte theater “The Flower of Beauty” and “The Secret Room” (2005); The Other Wiseman (2004, 2003); and Uncle Vanya (2003).
-She was awarded a grant by the Tippecanoe Arts Federation in 2005 to produce street theater events.
+Gwen Adams has been working with youth and young adults to connect faith and theater for twenty years.
+Directing credits include Puss in Boots (2019), Hickscorner (2012, 2001); Life Is a Dream (2012, 2001); A Midsummer Night’s Dream (2005); Commedia dell’Arte theater “The Flower of Beauty” and “The Secret Room” (2005); The Other Wiseman (2004, 2003); and Uncle Vanya (2003).
+She was awarded a grant by The Arts Federation in 2005 to produce street theater events.